-Using the search strategies covered in units 5 and 6, locate and describe one research-based and one community-based information source that would be of interest or value to your chosen information community.
-The review should be 4 to 5 pages in length (excluding references), double spaced, and references should be in APA format.
+The Information Sources Survey (excluding the reference list) should be a minimum of 1200 words in length and no more than 1500 maximum, double spaced, and in APA format.
 Note: If one of your sources is a “whole journal,” APA does not have a citation style for a “whole journal.”
-Please utilize this simple citation style for journals: Jounal Name.
+Please utilize this simple citation style for journals: Journal Name.
 Publisher.
-Related Web site.
+Related Website.

 The review should contain the following components: